DormantLogician/chimera-cmake-template/COMPONENTS.md

 ## Software component categories

 #### Module
-Set that gives access to at least one structure, reader, writer, function, or module.
+Set that gives access to at least one structure, reader, writer, function, or module definition/ declaration.
+Modules may be either public (where user is outside of project) or private (where user is local to project).

 #### Function
 Takes zero or more structures and/or functions as arguments, produces outputs, and only